amrnet/amrnet/docs/source.rst

 AMR typing
 ^^^^^^^^^^^^^^^^^^^^^

-- Pathogenwatch in-house module as described in the paper `A community-driven resource for genomic epidemiology and antimicrobial resistance prediction of Neisseria gonorrhoeae at Pathogenwatch, Sánchez-Busó et al. 2021 <https://doi.org/10.1186/s13073-021-00858-2>`_
+- Pathogenwatch in-house AMR prediction module described in the paper `A community-driven resource for genomic epidemiology and antimicrobial resistance prediction of Neisseria gonorrhoeae at Pathogenwatch, Sánchez-Busó et al. 2021 <https://doi.org/10.1186/s13073-021-00858-2>`_